Danielle Fishel: Personal life

 At age 27, Fishel began attending California State University, Fullerton (CSUF), graduating in 2013.
 During her university studies, she became a math tutor, leading her to meet fellow student Tim Belusko.
-After over three years' dating, she became engaged to Belusko in May 2012.
+After over three years of dating, she became engaged to Belusko in May 2012.
 They married in Los Angeles on October 19, 2013, and Ben Savage and Home Improvement cast member Jonathan Taylor Thomas were said to be in attendance.
-In May 2016, it was reported that she had filed for divorce the previous year; this was final in March 2016.
+In May 2016, it was reported that she had filed for divorce the previous year; this was finalized in March 2016.

 In December 2007, Fishel was arrested on a drunk driving warrant.
 She was released from jail shortly after her arrest.

 On July 4, 2017, toward the end of episode #303 of his podcast Get Up On This, Jensen Karp announced that he was dating Fishel.
 On March 22, 2018, the couple were engaged and married on November 4.
 Their first son was born on June 24, 2019, arriving a month early.
 He spent three weeks in the neonatal intensive care unit.
-Fishel said that fluid was found in his lungs that had not been present prior to that.
+Fishel said that fluid was found in his lungs that had not been present prior.
 Fishel and Karp had a second son on August 29, 2021.

 On August 19, 2024, Fishel announced on her podcast, Pod Meets World, that she had been diagnosed with breast cancer.